ahamez/protox/README.md

 # Conformance

 This library has been tested using the conformance checker provided by Google.
-More informations at https://github.com/EasyMile/protox-conformance.
+More information at https://github.com/EasyMile/protox-conformance.

 # Prerequisites

-Protox uses Google's `protoc` (>= 3.0) to parse `.proto` files.
+Protox uses Google `protoc` (>= 3.0) to parse `.proto` files.
 It must be available in `$PATH`.
-This dependency is only required at compile-time.
+This dependency is only required at compile time.
 You can get it [here](https://github.com/google/protobuf).

 # Usage

-From files:
+## From Files

 ```elixir
 defmodule Foo do